Severe weather conditions from Wednesday 30 April to Friday 2 May may impact the network

 Items of significance:

+Current plant design is insufficient to avoid non-compliance.
 Effluent discharge rate to land continues to exceed current consent limits.
-Effluent volume and quality discharged to river
+Effluent volume and quality discharged to river continues to exceed the annual consent limits.

-New connections have been paused while a Growth-Capacity study is undertaken to determine how to ensure the WWTP
+New connections have been paused while a Growth-Capacity study is undertaken to determine how to ensure the WWTP can operate compliantly with new connections.

-Work is progressing on the basis of design for the Stage 2A irrigation area as well as the Growth-Capacity Study.
+Work is progressing well on the basis of design for the Stage 2A irrigation area as well as the Growth-Capacity Study.
 These two pieces of work are being developed together to ensure a cohesive solution is defined for the site.